Gerry Dulac's NFL Forecast: Week 9

 Share with others:

-The Skinny: The Broncos might have lost a little of their steam after their bye week, based on what happened in Baltimore.
-The Steelers, who have won four in a row, are hoping the bye doesn't have a similar effect.
+8:30 p.m. tomorrow • The Broncos might have lost a little of their steam after an off week, based on what happened in Baltimore.
+The Steelers are hoping their off week doesn't have a similar effect.

 Prediction: Steelers 27-23

 • Baltimore Ravens (4-3) at Cincinnati Bengals (5-2)

 1 p.m. • The Bengals already surprised the Ravens once this season, beating them, 17-14, last month on a last-minute TD pass.
 If it happens again, it would be wise not to dismiss the Bengals as playoff contenders.